Stingers: episode guide

 November 02, 2004

-Angie goes undercover as the long lost daughter of contract killer William Franks.
-A notorious assassin, Franks hasn’t seen his daughter since she was a three year old and he was imprisoned for the murder of his wife.
-Though Angie initially has no qualms about such a deception, as she comes to know Franks she comes to believe that he’s not the monster she first thought.
-When evidence comes to light suggesting Undercover has been wrongly targeting Franks for an intended hit on anti-Islamic pop philosopher, it appears that Angie’s suspicions of Franks’ innocence may be true.
-It’s only at the eleventh hour, in a hostage situation, that Angie discovers Franks’ true, heartfelt purpose.
+Angie goes undercover as the long-lost daughter of contract killer William Franks.
+A notorious assassin, Franks hasn't seen his daughter since she was a three years old when he was imprisoned for the murder of his wife.
+Though Angie initially has no qualms about such a deception, as she comes to know Franks she comes to believe that he's not the monster she first thought.
+When evidence comes to light suggesting Undercover has been wrongly targeting Franks for an intended hit on anti-Islamic pop-philosopher Joseph Valentine, it appears that Angie's suspicions of Franks' innocence may be true.
+It's only at the eleventh hour, in a hostage situation, that Angie discovers Franks' true, heartfelt purpose.

 Year Of The Snake